|Undergrad Catalog StKate.edu|

 PSYC 2025 Lifespan Developmental Psychology

-Exercise and sport science majors satisfy the Writing Requirement for Majors in course assignments throughout the departmental curriculum rather than in a single course.
-You complete the Liberal Arts and Sciences Core Writing Requirement with three other writing-intensive courses (CORE 1000 or 2000, CORE 3990, and any other writing-intensive course in another department).
+Exercise and sport science majors who enrolled at St. Kate's during the 2012-13 academic year satisfy the Writing Requirement for Majors in course assignments throughout the departmental curriculum rather than in a single course.
+Exercise and sport science majors who enrolled at St. Kate's during the 2013-14 academic year satisfy the Writing Requirement for Majors in EXSS 2800.
+You complete the Liberal Arts and Sciences Core Writing Requirement with three (2012-13) or two (2013-14) other writing-intensive courses (CORE 1000 or 2000, CORE 3990, and any other writing-intensive course in another department).

 The exercise and sport science major is fully accreditated by the Commission on Accreditation of Allied Health Education Programs (CAAHEP)